frankyildiz/Microservices/README.md

 Success             : 200
 ```

-* Create Application Load Balancer with name of `frank-rancher-alb` using `frank-rke-alb-sg` security group with following settings and add `frank-rancher-http-80-tg` target group to it.
+* Create Application Load Balancer with name of `fati-rancher-alb` using `fati-rke-alb-sg` security group with following settings and add `fati-rancher-http-80-tg` target group to it.

 ```text
 Scheme              : internet-facing